aitormaa/cyclewater/README.md

 - The app calculates a **real cycling road route** via OSRM
 - Water points appear instantly along the planned route
 - Adjust waypoints until dry zones are covered
-- Download as GPX with water waypoints included
+- Download as GPX or CSV with water points included

 ### 📍 Live Mode (during the ride)
 - Activates your phone GPS